Raising Kids With IgE-Mediated Food Allergies: Starter Guide for Parents

 Severe allergic reactions (anaphylaxis)

 Epinephrine is a shot that should be given right away in the outer thigh when a severe allergic reaction is happening.
-When someone is having anaphylaxis, epinephrine helps opening up the airway, improve circulation, and calms the inflammation.
+When someone has anaphylaxis, epinephrine helps open the airway, improves circulation, and calms inflammation.

-Epinephrine works best if it’s given within 15 minutes of the reaction, so don’t wait!
+Epinephrine works best within 15 minutes of the reaction, so don’t wait!
 Sometimes, the first shot isn’t enough, and a second shot is needed.

 Epi-Pen and Avi-Q are popular brand-name versions of the epinephrine medication, and pharmacies also have generic versions.